Domoic acid: Diagnosis and prevention

 In order to be diagnosed and treated if poisoned, domoic acid must first be detected.
 Methods such as ELISA or probe development with polymerase chain reaction (PCR) may be used to detect the toxin or the organism producing this toxin.

 There is no known antidote available for domoic acid.
 Therefore, if poisoning occurs, it is advised to go quickly to a hospital.
 Cooking or freezing affected fish or shellfish tissue that are contaminated with domoic acid does not lessen the toxicity.

 As a public health concern, the concentration of domoic acid in shellfish and shellfish parts at point of sale should not exceed the current permissible limit of 20 mg/kg tissue.
 In addition, during processing shellfish, it is important to pay attention to environmental condition factors.

 In popular culture

-On August 18, 1961, in Capitola and Santa Cruz, California there was an invasion of what people described as chaotic seabirds.
+On August 18, 1961, in Capitola and Santa Cruz, California, there was an invasion of what people described as chaotic seabirds.
 These birds were believed to be under the influence of domoic acid, and it inspired a scene in Alfred Hitchcock's feature film The Birds.

-In addition domoic acid was used to poison a witness in the Elementary Season 1 Episode 13: "The Red Team".
+In the Elementary Season 1 Episode 13 "The Red Team", domoic acid was used as a poison to mimic Alzheimer's.

-Domoic acid overtakes Camp Kikiwaka causing the campers to develop bizarrely altered personalities in the TV Series Bunk'd Season 2 Episode 10.
+In the TV show “Bunk’d”, domoic acid somehow combines with fog to create a chemical that causes people to lose memory or gain alter-egos when inhaled.